More at rubyonrails.org:

 3.4 :on

 The :on option lets you specify when the validation should happen.
-The default behavior for all the built-in validation helpers is to be run on save (both when you're creating a new record and when you're updating it).
+The default behavior for all the built-in validations is to be run on save (both when you're creating a new record and when you're updating it).
 If you want to change it, you can use on: :create to run the validation only when a new record is created or on: :update to run the validation only when a record is updated.

 class Person < ApplicationRecord